-Clearly, this phone is quite reasonable for its imagery, especially compared to the rest, but you’re going to have to dig deep into your pockets to own one.
-Being an expensive item you expect a bit more than the rest and this is where the phone doesn’t cut it in some areas.
+Clearly, the Huawei P10 is quite reasonable for its imagery, especially compared to the rest, but you’re going to have to dig deep into your pockets to own one.
+Being an expensive item, you expect a bit more than the rest and this is where the phone doesn’t cut it in some areas.
 Luckily, we’re living in a world where if a phone is over 12 months old the price drops dramatically, which means you can find a tasty deal in the very near future.

 It’s great having the Leica name etched on the tin, which does add an air of quality, but it’s not enough to make up for the other shortcomings, especially in low light.